Tanisha-b3/Platter_palooza/README.md

 ## Features

 - **Secure User Authentication**: Protect user data with robust login and registration mechanisms.
-- **Intuitive Product Listings**: Easily browse and customize a wide range of platter designs.
+- **Intuitive Product Listings**: Easily browse a wide range of food.
-- **Efficient Search Functionality**: Quickly locate platters and recipes with our optimized search feature.
+- **Efficient Search Functionality**: Quickly locate recipes with our optimized search feature.
 - **Seamless Cart Functionality**: Add items to your cart and enjoy a streamlined shopping experience, driving increased customer interaction by 20%.
 - **Responsive UI**: Experience a visually stunning and responsive design, optimized for various devices and achieving a 20% improvement in loading times.